s9e/flarum-ext-mediaembed/README.md

-s9e\mediaembed is a Flarum extension that automatically embeds third-party media in messages.
+s9e\mediaembed is a Flarum extension that automatically embeds third-party content in messages.

+The most up-to-date list of supported sites is available [in docs](https://s9etextformatter.readthedocs.io/Plugins/MediaEmbed/Sites/).
+The actual list of supported URLs depends on Flarum's Composer dependencies.

 ### How to install